marco-a/TIL/README.md

   - `tput rc` restore cursor position.
   - `tput colors` get number of supported colors.

+ 01.03.2017 - When the dimensions of the terminal change a `SIGWINCH` signal is sent.

 ## General commands

 - Switch directory: `cd <path>`